postkevone/tiddlyresearch/README.md

 * The reference field of a card is generated from the title of the main note at the moment of the creation, but it won't automatically update when the title changes

-* When using Stories, the popup preview is fixed to the position of the story river on the left, even when previewing links from the story river on the right
+* When using Stories, the popup preview is fixed to the vertical position of the story river on the left, even when previewing links from the story river on the right

 ## Credits